Shutter Mechanisms

 Shutter Mechanism

 The Videx used a simple shutter where the blinds are linked by tapes.
 The tapes are wound on their own roller placed just below the upper-blind roller.
 The winding knob winds the upper blind and the tape roller which is geared to it.
-Unusually, to change the speed the winding knob is pulled out and turned, this turns the upper blind which pulls more tape on to its roller or frees tape, the tape roller is under tension and winds up any free tape.
+Unusually, to change the speed the winding knob is pulled out and turned, this turns the upper blind which pulls more tape onto its roller or frees tape, the tape roller is under tension and winds up any free tape.
 The speeds are shown on a dial, on the opposite side of the camera, which is moved when the upper-blind roller is rotated, the dial also carries a stop that prevents further winding.
 The shutter can only be wound when the mirror is lowered, the speeds can only be changed when the shutter is wound.
 When the camera release is pressed the mirror is pulled up and a hook lifts the pawl engaging the lower-blind ratchet allowing the blinds to run down.

 Minex